-The payoff – resting and pulling your short ribs
+6. Resting and serving your short ribs

-- Carefully pick the ribs up and wrap in tin foil.
 Be careful not to damage the bark.
 A good tip I got from Aaron Franklin’s video is to pick the ribs up with a damp towel so you don’t accidentally damage the bark.

-- Leave your ribs to rest for at least 30 minutes.
 If you’re serving them for a party you can easily leave them in a faux cambro for a couple of hours.

-- Beef ribs like these really don’t need any kind of barbecue sauce, but if you really like sauce use something that goes well with beef like this Texas mop juice
+Beef ribs like these really don’t need any kind of barbecue sauce, but if you really like sauce use something that goes well with beef like this Texas mop juice

 The hardest part about this recipe is the amount of time it takes.
 But they wouldn’t taste as good if they only took an hour.